OWASP/DevGuide/03-Build/0x09-DataProtection.md

 Data protection is one of the top issues with secure development, and one of the least well developed from an API point of view.

 Various laws and regulations exist to protect user privacy.
 Users expect their data to be handled well as a baseline requirement, particularly when it comes to the cloud.
+It is no longer sufficient to protect against SQL injection and consider data protection done.
+Users expect more from software vendors.
+Organisations will not trust their data with you unless you have a strong end to end data protection architecture.

 With recent events exposing both mass surveillance of the Internet, as well as the memory scraping attacks favored by attackers, it is important for developers to include countermeasures to protect data at rest, during processing and data in transit.

-## Principles (if any)
+## Principles

+### Encrypt all data in transit

+Ten years ago, it was very common for the majority of applications to be unencrypted.
+There is still strong resistance to the idea of encrypting all data, but end to end encryption is essential to building trust between you and your users.

+With the collection and analysis of metadata shown to be a clear and present danger to the Internet at large, it is important to ensure that all communications to and from your services are encrypted.
+This doesn't prevent mass surveillence understanding the size or who connects to your services, but it does prevent basic data leakage, which is very common with older web apps and many mobile applications.

+For more information, please see TBA below.

 ### Encrypt sensitive data at rest